josephsumabat/static-ls/README.md

 # static-ls

-static-ls is a hie and hiedb based language server heavily inspired by halfsp.
+static-ls is a hie and hiedb based language server heavily inspired by `halfsp`.

-The goal of static-ls is to provide a high-speed, low-memory solution for large projects which make extensive use of template Haskell (and thus where haskell-language-server tends to take up too much memory on recompilation) for machine which may be more memory constrained.
-Haskell-language-server is recommended if you are not experiencing these issues. `static-ls` is meant to work on enterprise size projects.
+The goal of static-ls is to provide a high-speed, low-memory solution for large projects for which haskell-language-server tends to take up too much memory on recompilation.
+Haskell-language-server is recommended if you are not experiencing these issues. `static-ls` is meant to work on enterprise size projects. `static-ls` tends to work better as a code navigation tool since project edits require re-indexing of hie files.

 In the future we plan to use interface files to fetch documentation information as well as possibly other static sources of information